BartoszKaszewczuk/trafiboard/README.md

 # 💡🐳 TrafiBoard

-TrafiBoard is a dynamic `Reverse-Proxy-to-Dashboard` application capable of aggregating multiple Reverse Proxies, parsing their data and generating dashboards that are always up to date with your infrastructure!
+TrafiBoard is a dynamic `Reverse-Proxy-to-Dashboard` application capable of aggregating multiple Reverse Proxies, parsing their data and generating a unified dashboard that is always up to date with your infrastructure!

 No more bookmarks or manually managed dashboards with broken links!

-- Tired of maintaining dashboards and bookmarks of your services?
-- Do you use Traefik as reverse proxy for your Docker containers?
-- Maybe Nginx Proxy Manager?
+Do you use Traefik as reverse proxy for your Docker containers or Nginx Proxy Manager?

-If you answered YES to any of the above then TrafiBoard may be just the tool for you.
+If so then TrafiBoard may be just the tool for you.

 TrafiBoard automagically generates a dashboard/index of services from reverse proxies (even multiple).